Welcome to The Classical Academy de Lafayette

 How can I help support The Classical Academy de Lafayette?

 User the button below for a one time donation.

 The Classical Academy de Lafayette (“CAL”) is a non-profit entity registered under the laws of the State of Missouri.
 At this time, we are not recognized by the IRS as a 501(c)(3) tax exempt organization.
 However, we have started the process to apply for such tax exempt status.
 Once we have obtained the classification from the IRS, all donations made to CAL after our incorporation date (December 12, 2016) will be retrospectively tax exempt under the Federal Tax Code.

 Please make contributions payable to the Classical Academy de Lafayette.
 This gift may be mailed to: Classical Academy de Lafayette, 1566 Sneak Rd., Foristell, MO 63348.
 You will receive confirmation from CAL for any contributions received.

-This school is the best thing that’s ever happened to our child!
+“CAL is the best thing that has happened to our child.”

 [Our daughter] has grown leaps and bounds...[we] see her light just pouring out of her when she comes home each day.
 We can tell she just loves and enjoys school so much.
 What an incredibly vibrant atmosphere you are teaching these kids in and they, in turn, radiate and respond back.